dwightjack/vue-types/docs/guide/validators.md

 Validates that a prop is an array primitive.

 ::: tip
-[Vue prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) requires Array definitions to provide default value as a factory function. `array().def()` accepts both factory functions and arrays.
+[Vue prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) requires Array props to provide default value as a factory function. `array().def()` accepts both factory functions and arrays.
 In the latter case, VueTypes will convert the value to a factory function for you.
 :::

 ::: ts
-You can specify the type of the array items as type argument:
+You can specify the type of array items as type argument:

 ```ts
 // array of strings and numbers